 Switchgrass is a native warm-season, perennial grass indigenous to the Central and North American tall-grass prairie into Canada.
 The plant is an immense biomass producer that can reach heights of 10 feet or more.
 Its high cellulosic content makes switchgrass a candidate for ethanol production as well as a combustion fuel source for power production.
-This new 2006 publication discusses agricultural production aspects of switchgrass.
+This publication discusses agricultural production aspects of switchgrass.
 Varieties, seed sources, crop establishment, management, and harvesting issues are presented.
 Ecological considerations are also discussed and a case study is presented along with references and further resources.